CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-01-12-cache-associativity.md

 BENCHMARK(assocBench)->DenseRange(0, 9)->Unit(benchmark::kMillisecond);
 ```

-The caches on the Skylake processor this was run on are organized as follows:
+The caches on the Kaby Lake processor this was run on are organized as follows:

 ```bash
 LEVEL1_ICACHE_SIZE                 32768
 LEVEL1_ICACHE_ASSOC                8